 SKY works with public and private sector agri-skilling to enhance competitiveness and trade as one of the fundamental determinants of wealth creation, production and to increase the skills base.

-Additionally SKY Sexuality Education component provides youths with the opportunity to acquire life skills that will enhance their lifestyle.
-Draft youth Sexuality Education manual has been developed by a contracted consultant and the project intends to reach out to over 2000 youths with direct sexual educational initiatives to compliments skills acquired in Agribusiness.
+Additionally, SKY Sexuality Education component provides youth with the opportunity to acquire life skills that will enhance their lifestyle.
+A draft of a Youth Sexuality Education manual has been developed by a contracted consultant and the project intends to reach out to over 2000 young adults with sexual educational initiatives to compliments skills acquired in Agribusiness.

 SKY is a unique agribusiness entrepreneurship skilling model that integrates a cross-sectional approach involving strategic partnerships with industrial and institutional actors/players for youth skills empowerment and employability.
-By involving private sector agribusiness actors in skilling and frontline labor market response skills development linked to both private and public BTVET skills providers and policy actors at Skilling Uganda Authority, sets an alternative to stimulate youth employment within the well-endowed natural resources in the Agricultural sector in Uganda.
+By involving the private sector, SKY sets an alternative to stimulate youth employment within the well-endowed natural resources in the Agricultural sector in Uganda.

-SKY theory of change is embedded in mindset change, in overturning practicums, methods, policies and approaches to skilling youths in Uganda, with a view of creating a critical mass of young labor force relevant to the agribusiness sector.
-SKY project will skill 8000 youths with a target of creating 4000 jobs within five year period in the agribusiness sub-sector.
+SKY theory of change is embedded in overturning practicums, methods, policies and approaches to skilling youth in Uganda.
+The main goal is to create a young labor force that will be relevant to the agribusiness sector.
+SKY project will skill 8,000 young adults and will create 4,000 jobs in five years.

 The key entry point is through partnerships with employers in the Agribusiness sub-sector to engage in skilling, apprenticeship, internship, mentoring and coaching through close linkages with BTVETS and other training institutions.

-SKY will skill 6,000 youths (2,000) in secondary schools and 4,000 through agri-skills providers) with the aim of creating employment for 4,000 youths to be able to earn a monthly income of at least US 90 by close of the project.
+SKY will skill 6,000 youth (2,000 in secondary schools and 4,000 through agri-skills providers) with the aim of creating employment for 4,000 young adults to be able to earn a monthly income of at least US 90 by the end of the project.

-The overall project goal is to effect systemic change intervention approach that influences behavioral change of the youths, business communities, BTVETS, private skills providers, government agencies and leaders to create a youthful labor market with desired quality for the market with a view of changing business models and behaviors that creates an enabling environment for youth employment and job creation within the agribusiness sub-sector.
+The overall goal is to improve the relationship among young adults, business communities, BTVETS, private skills providers, government agencies and leaders to create a youthful labor market with relevant skills, and to promote the change of current business models and behaviors.